What is a Digital Twin?

-Regardless of the above classification, we can classify the digital twin according to its scope of use with respect to the product cycle.
+Regardless of the above classification, the digital twin can be categorised according to its scope of use in relation to the product cycle.

-Planning and design.
-A model can be created to verify that the designs, functional analysis are correct for the scope of the project.
+- Pre-sales to analyse a solution before selling it, planning and design.
+A model can be created to verify that the designs are correct for the scope of the project.
 It is also feasible to emulate the control software (PLC, robots, etc.) to validate it.

 After-sales.
-To correct incidences in the software, improve the performance of the line or analyze possible changes in the lines without the need to implement it physically.
+To correct incidences in the software, improve the performance of the line or analyse possible changes in the lines without the need to implement it physically.

-This problem is minimized with the use of the digital twin.
+Problems minimised with the use of the digital twin

-The sale of lines has a series of problems that the digital twin model can solve without the need to physically replicate it in the facilities.
+The sale of lines has a number of problems that the digital twin model can solve without the need to physically replicate it on site.
 The main ones are:

 Size of the lines to be installed.
-The dimensions of these are not feasible to mount in INEMUR’s facilities to be able to test its control and efficiency with what is sold.
+It is not feasible to install the lines in the manufacturer’s facilities due to their dimensions and therefore it would not be possible to test their control and efficiency.

 Absence of intermediate machines.
-On certain occasions, machines are purchased from third party suppliers and/or provided directly by the end customer, which means that they cannot be integrated into the line to be tested in its entirety.
+On certain occasions, machines are purchased from third party suppliers and/or provided directly by the end customer, which means that they cannot be integrated into the line for full testing.

-Their implementation is focusing on the areas of security (42%), process automation (31%) and customer service (29%).
-The barriers that are hindering further progress, Spanish companies point out in the first place the lack of expert knowledge (39%), highlighting the training and adaptation challenge that the development of artificial intelligence represents for companies and society as a whole.
-Despite this barrier, the vast majority of Spanish companies (72%) say that confidence in the technology is the factor that is contributing most to creating a favorable culture for the adoption of AI in their organizations.
+Spanish companies indicate that the main barrier to further progress is the lack of expert knowledge (39%), highlighting the training and adaptation challenge that the development of artificial intelligence represents for companies and society as a whole.
+Despite this barrier, the vast majority of Spanish companies (72%) say that trust in technology is the factor that is contributing most to creating a culture favourable to the adoption of AI in their organisations.